 Mile Rock Beach

 Mile Rock Beach is a short walk from Land’s End Point and is the beach you can see directly below and to the left of you.
-It is accessed by more stairs and downhill.
+It is accessed by more stairs and downhill walking.
 This area gives you a small glimpse of the bridge which provides a fun photo opportunity.
-It is also a great spot just to sit on the beach and look out over the water as the views are spectacular.
+It is also a great spot to sit on the beach and look out over the water as the views are spectacular.

-After you are done, you can head back up all the stairs you came down and continue left to keep going on the trail.
+After you are done here, you can head back up all the stairs you came down and continue left to keep going on the trail.
 I will say that for me Lands End Point is the most beautiful part though so if you have a time constraint you can head back.

 The trail now leads through more trees which were lush and green when I went, before another set of steep stairs.
 Of course what goes up must come down, so when you get to the top of the stairs, you will go back down the other side.